 "Transmission System Operator (TSO)" means EirGrid plc, the holder of a licence under section 14(1)(e) of the Act of 1999 as amended under section 16 of Statutory Instrument No. 60 of 2005; and

 "Transmission System Owner Licensee" means the holder of a licence under section 14(1)(f) of the Act of 1999 as amended under section 16 of Statutory Instrument No. 60 of 2005.

+“TSC” means the Trading and Settlement Code.

 In this Constitution, unless the context otherwise requires: